ziqianma/ARKCraft-Code/README.txt

 Standalone source installation
 ==============================

-Step 1: Open your command-line and browse to the folder where you extracted the zip file.
+Step 1: Open your command line to where you cloned this repo.

 Step 2: Once you have a command window up in the folder that the downloaded material was placed, type: